 Arthur's Pass half-day walks

-Snow now affecting higher tracks and routes.
+Spring conditions exist.
+Snow still affects many higher tracks and routes.
 Ice axe, crampons and avalanche skills may be required.
 Please check with the Visitor Centre for current conditions in all alpine areas.

 Time: 3 - 4 hr return